Skip to main content

 Catholic schools in America were founded over a century ago to serve immigrant and marginalized communities in a Gospel-centered environment that honors the inherent God-given dignity, gifts, and culture of each child.
 Linguistically and culturally diverse students deserve to benefit fully from this legacy of Catholic education, which is uniquely positioned to serve their academic and cultural needs.

-English learners (ELs), students who speak a language other than English at home, are the fastest and largest growing population in U.S. schools.
+English learners (ELs), students who speak a language other than English at home, are the fastest-growing population in U.S. schools.
 ELs, often called the “silent minority,” now represent one out of every four children in America’s schools.
 According to the U.S. Census Bureau, the Hispanic school-aged population will outnumber the non-Hispanic Caucasian school-aged population by the year 2025.

 The Need